Rounding up your friends to relieve those damning late-night hunger pangs?

 We need to warn you about the long, snaking lines.
-Try to reserve seats ahead of time or be prepared to wait an hour or two to get your seats.
+Try to reserve seats ahead of time or be prepared to wait an hour or two to get your seats for a great supper.

 Opening hours: Mon – Fri: 6PM – 2AM | Sat: 5PM – 2AM | Sun: 5PM – 1AM

 Love the mala craze that is still really hot in Singapore?
 Try out Da Long Yan Hot Pot’s spicy, punchy mala steamboat broth, with free-flow assorted meats and veggies to soak it all up – a supper that is guaranteed to keep you up at night!

 Price range: S$28.90/pax